 The winds were blowing so hard, trees were bending and snapping everywhere around us and all I could picture was the scene in Twister where the telephone pole thing smashed through the windshield piercing that dude through the head.
-Except minus the twister and the windshield part…

 We were freezing, wind blown and exhausted by the time we got back to the car almost 4 hours later and you know what sounded great?

 A big bowl of this creamy pumpkin barley.

 Instead though, we got gas in the only town with cell service within about an hour driving distance and pulled into the McDonald’s drive through attached to it.

 I have such fond memories of my mom making risotto on cold weather days in the fall and winter (never in the summer) that I wanted to try to recreate that with this pumpkin barley.

 The only thing about risotto I can’t stand is the time and patience it requires.

 Who wants to slowly ladle in broth spoonful by spoonful waiting for the rice to absorb it as you stand over the stove for almost an hour.

 Sometimes I will though for this creamy vegan mushroom risotto, it’s THAT good.